Braves vs. Blue Jays Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .300 with a double, a home run, two walks and two RBI.
+- Acuna hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .286 with a double, a home run, two walks and an RBI.

 Acuna Recent Games